indilib/indi-3rdparty/indi-asi-power/README.md

 # ASI Power
 ASI Power provides the INDI driver for controlling power distribution from a Raspberry Pi usinng the GPIO pins.
-It is specifically configured to control the power panel on ASIAir Pro devices which use GPIO 12, 13, 26 and 18.
+It is specifically configured to control the power panel on ASIAir Pro devices which use GPIO 12, 13, 26 and 18 and the DSLR shutter control on GPIO 21

 Features:
   - Select device type to determine whether it is On/Off or PWM controlled
   - Support for Camera, Focuser, Dew Heater, Flat Panel
   - PWM control in increments of 1%
+  - Timed sequences on the DLR shutter port with adjustable expsoure duration, delay and exposure count

 # Source
 * https://github.com/indilib/indi-3rdparty.git